Efficient Symbolic Execution of Software under Fault Attacks: Efficient Symbolic Execution for Fault Analysis

 \subsubsection{From $wp$ to the Union ($\mathtt{WP}$)}

-Computing $wp$ for each execution regardless of whether $s_n.l$ is $l_{end}$ (no assertion violation) or $l_{bad}$ (assertion violation), $wp[s_i.l]$ becomes a formal explanation for safely eliminating redundant paths.
-Specifically, given a set of previously-explored executions, we compute $wp$ for each individual and later union them all.
-The union operation is performed at each program location $s_i.l\in L$ instead of each state $s_i\in S$.
-The results are stored in the map $\mathtt{WP}$ where $\mathtt{WP}[s_i.l]$ is the union of all expressions from individual $wp[s_i.l]$.
-The $\mathtt{WP}[l]$ computed by our method can be viewed as a form of Craig interpolation in verification~\cite{McMill10,JaffarMN13,ChuJ14}.
+Given a set of execution paths, we first compute $wp$ for each path, and then union them together.
+The result, denoted $\mathtt{WP}$, is a summary of all paths.
+Note that the union is performed at each program location $s_i.l\in L$, not at each state $s_i\in S$.
+Thus, the resulting $\mathtt{WP}$ is a map where $\mathtt{WP}[s_i.l]$ stores the union of all the individual $wp[s_i.l]$ expressions.